huggingface/transformers/docs/source/en/perf_train_gpu_many.md

 <Tip>

-While the main concepts discussed in this guide are likely applicable across frameworks, here we focus is on PyTorch-based implementations.
+While the main concepts discussed in this guide are likely applicable across frameworks, here we focus on PyTorch-based implementations.

 </Tip>